Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

 However, throughout their writeup, Harris and Ross remain persistently mindful of one crucial shortcoming of their proposal: the need to attach a single, scalar capacity to an entire railway link necessarily ignores a potential wealth of nuanced information from the underlying system.
 Quoting verbatim just one such instance: \begin{displayquote} \emph{``The evaluation of both railway system and individual track capacities is, to a considerable extent, an art.
-The authors know of no tested mathematical model or formula that includes all of the variations and imponderables that must be weighed.* Even when the individual has been closely associated with the particular territory he is evaluating, the final answer, however accurate, is largely one of judgment and experience.''} \end{displayquote} In many ways, this problem continues to plague applications of classical CO algorithms, being able to satisfy their preconditions necessitates converting their inputs into an abstractified form, which, if done manually, often implies drastic information loss, meaning that our combinatorial problem no longer accurately portrays the dynamics of the real world.
+The authors know of no tested mathematical model or formula that includes all of the variations and imponderables that must be weighed.
+Even when the individual has been closely associated with the particular territory he is evaluating, the final answer, however accurate, is largely one of judgment and experience.''} \end{displayquote} In many ways, this problem continues to affect applications of classical CO algorithms, being able to satisfy their preconditions necessitates converting their inputs into an abstractified form, which, if done manually, often implies drastic information loss, meaning that our combinatorial problem no longer accurately portrays the dynamics of the real world.
 On the other hand, the data we need to apply the algorithm may be only {partially observable}, and this can often render the algorithm completely inapplicable.
-Both points should be recognized as important issues within the CO as well as operations research communities.